Introduction

 - Original Installation Torque:

-- When lug nuts are installed correctly using a torque wrench according to the manufacturer’s guidelines, the torque needed for removal should be roughly equivalent.
+- If lug nuts are installed correctly with a torque wrench, the torque needed to remove them should be about the same.

 - Corrosion or Rust: